 Rothco 550lb.
 Type III Nylon Paracord: As far as I am concerned, paracord ranks up there with duct tape and zip ties.
 I wish I had know about this stuff years ago.

 Lodge Logic 12-Inch Pre-Seasoned Skillet: This purchase changed the way I cook.
 I use my cast iron cookware for everything from salmon, to bacon and eggs, to biscuits.
-For under $20, there is no excuse not to own this survival basic.
 Don’t forget the Lodge Set of 2 Pan Scrapers, a must have for cleaning those food bits from your cast iron cookware.
 If you can spend a bit more, consider the Lodge Camp Stove.

 50 – 1 Gallon (10″x14″) Mylar Bags & 50 – 300cc Oxygen Absorbers for Dried Dehydrated and Long Term Food Storage: Anytime you can get 50 Mylar Bags and Oxygen Absorbers for affordable – buy it.